fin259003/HW3_AC2/README.md

 -- Homomorphic Encryption Battleship--

-A privacy-preserving Battleship game implemented using Paillier Homomorphic Encryption.
+A simple but concise privacy-preserving Battleship game implemented using Paillier Homomorphic Encryption.
 Each player has their own hidden 10×10 board with ships, and all hit/miss checks are performed without revealing board contents.

 Homework Overview